yousefalm1/football-quiz/README.md

+## User Experience
+### User Stories
+* As a parent, I wanted to bond with my children by participating in a family-friendly quiz, and this quiz did just that.

+* I'd like to take an interactive quiz as a football fan to learn interesting facts and trivia about football teams, players, and historical events, and this quiz really tested my knowledge.

+* As a football trivia fan, I'd like to participate in a quiz with difficult and obscure questions that will put even the most ardent football fans to the test, and this quiz showed me some difficult questions.
 ## Features

 ### The Home Page

 * The Home Page welcomes users and gives them access to key options as the quiz application's entry point.
 * The entire content of the home page is enclosed in a white box that will remain constant throughout the quiz.
 The background of the home page is a football pitch to match the quiz's theme, and there is a football logo at the top left of the page that can be clicked to return the user to the home page.